KickoffWorks/clean-architecture-core/README.md

 This aims to solve the issue of not having a common Domain / Infrastructure layer throughout multiple projects/repositories.
 This also implements clean architecture, having an infrastructure layer that communicates with external services like database, message queues, etc. And a Domain layer where you can setup your entities' logic and models.

+NOTE: PostgreSQL is used for this library, it can be easily changed in the ApplicationDbContext class or your project's Program.cs class, if you pass the option to use your provider instead.

 ## Setup

 ### Architecture